rendis/easyslice/README.md

-# easystream
+# easyslice
-Easy slice processing via stream
+Process slices like stream (but still slice)